drsimonturega/high_content_quantum_yield/README.md

 ### Milstones
 #### Milestone 1

-Loading and initial wrangling of raw bmg clariostar flourecence and absorbtion data into pandas data frames
+Loading and initial wrangling of raw bmg clariostar flourecence and absorbtion data into pandas data frames.
+These data frames have wavelengths as the column names and well number in column 0.

+#### Milestone 2
+Moving data from the flourecence and absorbtion data frames in to a new plotting data frame.